SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Small_data_files_for_SBND_processing_sbnd_data.md

 instructions](Write_files_to_CVMFS.html) work well.
 An update of `sbnd_data` (that typically comes with a `sbndcode` update) deserves a new major version number for tag (CVMFS tags grow faster than the code in this scheme).
+For the deployment on CVMFS, contact the SBND release manager.

 The deployment on `/grid` is still TODO.